swapnilkulkarni82/hackathon/Readme.txt

 deal,01:02:14.860,AUDUSD,30000,0.76111,B

 #### Business Rules
-Hackathon Rules.docx describes business rules for calculating different columns in the app display
+Hackathon Rules.docx describes business rules for calculating different columns in the app display and would be sent via email